Karenponomarev42450/notes/README.md

 "Code is read far more often than it is written.
 Always strive for clarity and maintainability in your code, as future you and your fellow developers will thank you.
 Invest time in writing self-explanatory code with meaningful variable names, comments, and consistent structure.
 Remember that simplicity is the ultimate sophistication, and that a well-designed and easily understandable solution can outlive complex and obscure ones."

 In essence: "Write code as if its maintenance and understanding are more important than its initial creation."

+# 2024-03-12
+- Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

+In essence, this quote reminds programmers that while efficiency is important, it should not be the primary focus during the initial stages of development.
+Instead, concentrate on writing clear, maintainable code first.
+Optimization should only come after identifying genuine performance bottlenecks through profiling and testing.
+This way, you avoid wasting time optimizing parts of your program that don't need it and ensure better overall productivity and code quality.